 Students who want to go to college do not necessarily need to take the SAT or ACT anymore.
 Some schools are now “test optional” or “test flexible” and do not require standardized test scores from students.

-If you believe that SAT or ACT scores would damage your application, consider investigating test optional and test flexible schools.
+If you believe that SAT or ACT scores would damage your application, then consider investigating schools that are test optional and test flexible.

 What does it mean when schools “superscore” the SAT or ACT?